MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/setting-up-your-development-environment/mobilefirst-development-environment/index.md

 ### Development Kit Installer
 The Installer packages the components for local installation where Internet connectivity is not available.
-The components are available through the MobileFirst Operations Console's Downloads page.
+The components are available through the MobileFirst Operations Console's Download Center.

 > To download the installer, visit the [downloads]({{site.baseurl}}/downloads/) page.